BuilderIO/partytown/docs/astro.md

 </script>
 ```

+## Copy Library Files

-4. Copy library files to `public/~partytown`.
+Copy library files to `public/~partytown`.
 How the files are copied or served from your site is up each site's setup.
 A `partytown copylib` CLI [copy task](/copy-library-files) has been provided for convenience which helps copy the Partytown library files to the public directory.
 Below is an example of creating a "partytown" NPM script which runs before the `astro build` command:

 ```json
 "scripts": {